skirui-source/mle8-capstone/README.md

 1-784 (remaining columns).
 Total 24 labels represent 1:1 mapping for letters A-Z, excluding cases for 9=J and 25=Z which require hand gesture motion.

-training and test data contain 27,455 and 7172 images respectively.
+* training and test data contain 27,455 and 7172 images respectively.

-Details of the complete Data Lineage process is outlined below:

-1. Data
+"The original image data represented multiple users repeating the gesture against different backgrounds.
+The Sign Language MNIST data came from greatly extending the small number (1704) of the color images included as not cropped around the hand region of interest.
+To create new data, an image pipeline was used based on ImageMagick and included cropping to hands-only, gray-scaling, resizing, and then creating at least 50+ variations to enlarge the quantity.
+The modification and expansion strategy was filters ('Mitchell', 'Robidoux', 'Catrom', 'Spline', 'Hermite'), along with 5% random pixelation, +/- 15% brightness/contrast, and finally 3 degrees rotation.
+Because of the tiny size of the images, these modifications effectively alter the resolution and class separation in interesting, controllable way" (Kaggle)